subscript-publishing/subscript-html/README.md

   </equation>
   ```

-**Versatility in Subscript is made possible VIA macros (the syntax is akin to web components, but it's expanded out at compile time compared to runtime, i.e. a macro).**
+Versatility in Subscript is made possible VIA macros, the syntax is akin to web components, but it's expanded out at **compile time**, instead of at runtime (i.e. a macro).

 ## What is Subscript?